Biases in galaxy spectral analysis from strong lensing differential magnification effect and correction methods: Data Preparation

 \textit{The Next Generation Illustris Simulations} \citep[TNG hereafter,][]{TNG_1, TNG_2, TNG_3, TNG_4, TNG_5, TNG_6, TNG_7} are a series of magnetohydrodynamic cosmological galaxy formation simulations carried out with the moving mesh code \textsc{arepo}.
 As a successor to the hydrodynamic simulation \textit{Illustris}, TNG includes the effect of magnetic field and new AGN feedback models and optimizes the original galaxy formation and evolution models.
 TNG project consists of three primary runs with different box sizes and resolutions.
 In this work, we use the full-physics version TNG-100 simulation with box size 75 Mpc/$h$ and mass resolution $\sim 10^6 M_{\odot}$.
 Following the fact that elliptical galaxies always have larger lensing cross sections than discs, we select a massive elliptical in snapshot 067 ($z=0.5$) as the lens in the mock system.

 The selected galaxy has a {\sc subfind} ID of 378918 at snapshot 067.
 It has a total mass of $1.3\times 10^{12} M_\odot $, a half total mass radius of 67.2 kpc and contains 153,292 dark matter particles, 47,446 stellar particles and 80,572 gas elements.
+We note that the selected galaxy is the central galaxy of a galaxy-scale dark matter halo and is not part of a group- or cluster-environment.
 We take the $z$-projection of the galaxy to generate the mass distribution in the lens plane.
+Here we only use particles belonging to the main halo and exclude all other subhalos and substructures within it.
 The Einstein radius is estimated as the radius within which the enclosed mean surface density is equal to the critical surface mass density $\Sigma_{\rm cr}$ (Eq.\ref{eq:convergence}) given the adopted lens and source redshifts for the mock system \citep{Narayan1996}.
 Along this projection, the estimated Einstein radius $\theta_{\rm E}$ is $0.55^{\prime\prime}$, corresponding to 3.46 kpc at $z=0.5$, which is well consistent with the derived Einstein radius from fitting a singular isothermal ellipsoid (SIE) as the lens to the mock image observation (see Section \ref{sec3.1: mock lensing systems}).
 The axis ratios of the luminous (stellar) and the total matter components are calculated iteratively within an elliptical aperture using the second-moment method (see \citealt{Xu2017} for details).
 The luminous axis radio $q_*$ and the matter axis ratio $q$ measured within a radius of $3\theta_{\rm E}$, are 0.63 and 0.87, respectively.
 In Section \ref{sec3.1: mock lensing systems}, we introduce the numerical method that we calculate lensing properties of the simulated galaxy.